-The temperature ranges from 86 to 92°F (30 to 33°C) from January to December, making it perfect swimming weather year round.
+The temperature ranges from 86 to 92°F (30 to 33°C) from January to December, making it perfect swimming weather year-round.
 It's a bit cooler in the evenings, around 77°F (25°C), and most properties have air con.
-Basically, there's no need to bring jumpers or coats when you move here.
+There's no need to bring jumpers or coats when you move here.

 - CON: There are no seasons, and it rains a lot

-The humidity here usually hovers around 70% or more, and will certainly take some getting used to.
+The humidity here usually hovers around 70 percent or more and will certainly take some getting used to.
 New arrivals often take two or three showers a day, just to cool down.
 It also rains a lot.
 Not drizzle, but proper heavy tropical downpours, particularly during monsoon season.
-These are often short, sharp and sudden, but can last all day.
-Seasoned expats are never far from an umbrella (also good for shade).
+These are often short, sharp and sudden, but can also last all day.
+Seasoned expats are never far from an umbrella (which are also good for shade).